techchunks/bottleCBV/README.rst

         ...
         ...

-So, now all the routes in ExampleView will be registered as follow
+So, now all the routes in ExampleView will be registered as follows

 ::